 Become leaner and more flexible

 - Better performance during your exercises.
-Fitness exercises usually involve some cooldown afterwards, but making it your daily routine will elongate your muscles and improve your performance.
+Fitness exercises usually involve some cooldown afterward, but making it your daily routine will elongate your muscles and improve your performance.

 Warm up and elongate those hamstrings!